Nuitka/Nuitka/Developer_Manual.rst

   used "0.2.x" version numbers.

   Before milestone 2 and 3, we used "0.3.x" version numbers.
 After almost reaching 3, and beginning with 4, we use "0.4.x" version numbers.
+Due to an interface change, "0.5.x" version numbers are being used.

 - Future:

-  When we start to have sufficient amount of type inference in a stable release, that will be "0.5.x" version numbers.
-With ``ctypes`` bindings in a sufficient state it will be "0.6.x".
+  When we start to have sufficient amount of type inference in a stable release, that will be "0.6.x" version numbers.
+With ``ctypes`` bindings in a sufficient state it will be "0.7.x".

 - Final:

   We will then round it up and call it "Nuitka 1.0" when this works as expected for a bunch of people.
-The plan is to reach this goal during 2014.
-This is based on lots of assumptions that may not hold up though.
+The plan is to reach this goal during 2015.
+This is based on positive assumptions that may not hold up though.

 Of course, this may be subject to change.